snakajim/odroidhc4-install/README.md

 ```
 After running the script, user account "user0" is created with sudo authority.
 Some application does not recommend to install as root, so let's switch login account to "user0" and continue.

-## Login as user0 via remote ssh, and install optional applications
+## 4.Login as user0 via remote ssh, and install optional applications

 Please copy public key under /home/user0/.ssh by somehow, and set it as authorized key.
 ```